AprilElizabeth/aprilelizabeth.github.io/_posts/tumblr/2017-03-25-mirrors-edge-catalyst.md

 And the story itself is just fine.
 I was kind of hoping for a bit more, but the story in Mirror’s Edge always just felt like a way to progress along the real point of the game – running and pulling off super-fun moves in a gorgeous, hyper-dense cityscape/playground, and punching cops.
 The voice acting was pretty good, the cutscenes are gorgeous, Faith is twice as gorgeous, and we get to find out how she got that sick tattoo.
 But I didn’t buy this (on sale, for $10) for the story.
 I bought Catalyst because I’m a stupid cult member, and I like running around, exploring, and standing at the tops of mega-skyscrapers and watching the sun rise.

 DICE gives us plenty to explore.
 There’s a huge open world, littered with secrets and a handful of interior levels, and a few tools for exploring it.
 Finishing the story and getting into Free Play lets you tackle the other side missions (time trials, Dashes, a few kinds of delivery missions, collecting All The Things) and is definitely enjoyable.
 You can even go back and replay the story missions.
 There were a few scenes that made a lot more sense (like in the Elysium building, the girl with Kruger is Isabelle!) and there were A TON of secrets scattered about the level.
-Turns out, they hide the on the interior levels, too.
+Turns out, they hide the on the interior levels, too.&nbsp;

-My only regret is playing on medium at 1920x1080, because I previously had no reason for anything better than a GTX680\.
+My only regret is playing on medium at 1920x1080, because I previously had no reason for anything better than a GTX680.
 I guess with Catalyst (and Doom) I might finally have a reason to upgrade…god dammit.
 Loading times can be kind of frustrating, my PC is a few years old but even with an SSD, 16GB of RAM, and a 3rd-gen i7 it was longer than expected.
 Pro tip: don’t die.

 If you were into the first Mirror’s Edge, you’ll probably like Catalyst, too.
 I think there’s enough for newcomers, but this definitely feels like the Mirror’s Edge Dice Wanted To Make.
 I wrote this review after finishing the story and about 24 hours of gameplay, and there’s still plenty more to do.
 It’ll probably be on perma-sale now, considering its nature as a culty, niche prequel – I’d probably pay $25 for it.